ripzery/SwipeDragRecycler/README.md

 Easily make your RecyclerView swipable, draggable, or both.

+> Note : This library and example are written in kotlin, but you can also use with java

 ### How to use

  **1. Add this line to dependencies in build.gradle**